Guide To Men's Healthy Ageing: A Comprehensive Resource For Every Stage

 By adopting these practices, individuals in their 20s can make significant strides toward safeguarding their health for the years to come.

-In your 20s, it's vital to be aware of several medical conditions that could affect you, not just in the present but also in the future.
+In your 20s, it's vital to be aware of several medical conditions that could affect you, both now and in the future.
 Here are some key health concerns to keep an eye on:

 This is a significant concern for young men, especially those between 15 and 49 years old, where it's the most prevalent form of cancer.
 Although it affects about 1 in 260 men during their lifetime, the survival rate is high, with over 98% living for five or more years post-diagnosis, given early detection and treatment.
 Regular self-examinations, at least once a month, are crucial for early detection.